fanf2/qp/README.md

 My best solution so far is the "qp trie", short for quelques-bits popcount patricia trie.
 (Nothing to do with cutie cupid dolls or Japanese mayonnaise!)
 A qp trie is like a crit-bit trie (aka patricia trie) except each branch is indexed by a few bits at a time instead of one bit.
-The array of sub-tries at a branch node is compressed using the popcount trick to omit unused branches.
+The array of sub-tries at a branch node is compressed using the popcount trick to omit unused branches, saving memory.
+When searching a qp trie, the child nodes are prefetched from memory while the CPU works out which child is next.

-The original version of qp tries used 4 bits at a time, so it was a quadbit popcount patricia trie; I also have a 5 bit version, a quintuple-bit popcount patricia trie, which generally outperforms the 4 bit version; and a 6 bit version which doesn't quite have a name.
+The original version of qp tries used 4 bits at a time, so it was a quadbit popcount patricia trie.
+There is a faster (but slightly more complicated) version that uses 5 bits at a time, a quintuple-bit popcount patricia trie.
+There is a faster, smaller, and simpler DNS-optimized version that uses a byte at a time for standard hostnames.

 Based on a few benchmarks, qp tries have about 1/3 less memory overhead of crit-bit tries, 1.3 words vs 2 words of overhead per item;